ibexa/documentation-developer/docs/content_management/user_generated_content.md

 ---
-description: You can enable users to create new content in the Repository by using forms available in the front end of the site.
+description: You can enable users to create new content in the repository by using forms available in the front end of the site.
 ---

 # User-generated content